How Haskell and I met¶

 Here are a few examples of incredibly important stuff that's left out: regex, JSON, HTTP, and randomness.
 There are multiple packages for the first three of those, but being not built-in means you have to do research to decide which one to use, they don't tend to be well documented, and worst of all: you have to go through Cabal hell to get them.

 Documentation tends to be subpar.
 I heard someone remark that "the Haskell community doesn't understand that type signatures are not a substitute for documentation", and that's kind of true, although it started seeming a lot better to me once I got past beginner level in understanding the concepts (this was true even for things that I didn't think involved abstractions I hadn't got).

 There also isn't an easy way to view it from the command-line as far as I know.
 But to compensate, there's Hoogle, which is something that doesn't seem to have an equivalent in other languages.
 Hoogle is a CLI tool that lets you search a database of packages for function names or type signatures.
 I don't know nearly everything about it, but I think it's really powerful.

 The conceptual tutorials tend not to be very good - they're hard concepts to teach, with the curse of knowledge applying far stronger than usual.
 There are some pretty good ones though; part of the problem is that they're drowned by bad ones due to the monad tutorial fallacy.

 5 different string types.
 With overloaded function names for conversion.
 The OverloadedStrings compiler extension helps, but the string types are still confusing and inconvenient.

-Haskell is pretty par on convenient list operations.
-Some are easy: index, search, reverse, sort, delete by value (surprisingly), and of course map, filter, and comprehensions.
+Haskell is pretty par on concise list operations.
+Some are easy: index, search, reverse, sort, and of course map, filter, and comprehensions (though comprehensions are way less readable than Python's).
 But not others: negative index, slice, insert, remove (although

 drop fill the majority of your slice and remove needs), and update at position.